Both the Bombardier Global 5000 and Gulfstream G500 target the same market.

 Bombardier claims that the cabin management system on the Global 5000 is “the most comprehensive … system”.
-Claimed to be ultra-fast, reliable, intuitive, and hosting a large media bay.
+They claim it is ultra-fast, reliable, intuitive, and hosting a large media bay.
 This system enables passengers to wirelessly watch movies and display documents on the large high definition TV monitors around the cabin.
 Passengers are able to control the entire cabin from their personal devices (iOS and Android).

 The Bombardier Global 5000 has a maximum cabin altitude of just 5,680 feet and a cabin noise level of 52 decibels.
 This makes the Global 5000 the perfect environment to forget you are flying.
 The layout of the aircraft provides space for a private stateroom at the rear of the cabin.
 This adds a sense of tranquility, featuring large windows and a full-berthing divan, a spacious wardrobe, independent temperature control, and a lavatory.
 Consequently, you can be sure you will arrive at your destination feeling well-rested and ready to seize the day.

 Conversely, at the front of the cabin, you will find the fully-equipped galley.
-Substantial storage and extensive work surfaces ensure to elevate your comfort thanks to its greater meal capabilities.
+Substantial storage and extensive work surfaces elevate your comfort thanks to the galley’s greater meal preparation capabilities.
 The galley is set between the cockpit and main cabin area in order to increase passenger privacy.

 Finally, Bombardier has made the luggage compartment accessible during the flight.
 This means that you are always able to access your belongings whenever you require them.